AndreasPiper/AndreasPiper.github.io/content/en/home/about.md

 This is **Saving the world cycling**, a DTU-project displaying the findings of social data analyses within the area of commuting on bikes in Denmark.
 For project description please visit: [GitHub](https://github.com/suneman/socialdata2022/wiki/Final-Project).

 * Introduction: Basic statistics on cycling data of Denmark
-* Municipality analysis: Awesome findings on how the bike habits in different municipalities
+* Municipality analysis: Awesome findings on bike habits in different municipalities
 * Geo data visualizations: Cool stats visualised on a map
 * Demographic analysis: social analysis and Machine Learning predictions
 * Green conclusions: how biking will save the world